Financial Aid

 Iraq and Afghanistan Service Grant

-A federal program grant program for students not eligible for a Federal Pell Grant on the basis of the Expected Family Contribution and your parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
+A federal program grant program for students not eligible for a Federal Pell Grant on the basis of the Student Aid Index and if your parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
 Full eligibility requirements may be find online at studentaid.gov

 Children of Fallen Heroes Scholarship